ambrosus/ambrosus-bridge/README.md

 ## Bridge
+The bridge consists of **2 contracts**, one for each network and a **relay** - software that monitors these contracts and sends them user transfers.

+in a nutshell, the bridge works as follows:
+1. the user calls the `withdraw` function in the contract `A`; he's tokens locks on bridge contract
+2. this contract emits an `Transfer` event
+3. relay find new event, prepare a proof and call `submit` function on contract `B` (another network)
+4. contract `B` checks (using proof) that `Transfer` event happened in first network by contract `A`
+5. if check successful, contract `B` mint synthetic analog of primary token to user

+Since for withdrawal of funds contract B independently checks that contract A actually created the Transfer event,
+and the relay is needed only to send public information,
+**the bridge can be called trustless** and therefore protected from burglary relay

+### Fees

+Bridge collects 2 types of commissions from the user:
+- Transfer fee - covering the cost of the relay performing transactions in side network
+- Bridge fee - percentage of the amount of tokens sent
+Fees are converted into the native currency of the network

 ### Contracts
-The bridge consists of 2 contracts, one for each network and a relay - software that monitors these contracts and sends them user transfers.

 We currently have 2 networks we work with: AMB-**ETH** and AMB-**BSC**.

 So, we have 4 contracts: